Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

 2. Re-run `Extract (HCEEK).bat` and replace all files.

 # Changelog
-This changelog is focused on known modding-related changes and is not guaranteed to be complete.
+This changelog is focused on known notable modding-related changes and is not guaranteed to be complete.

 ## TBD 2023
 * Backported [`screenshot_cubemap`](~scripting#functions-screenshot-cubemap) from H2 to H1.